sondr3/generator-jekyllized/README.md

 [![NPM version](https://badge.fury.io/js/generator-jekyllized.png)](http://badge.fury.io/js/generator-jekyllized) [![Coverage Status](https://coveralls.io/repos/sondr3/generator-jekyllized/badge.png)](https://coveralls.io/r/sondr3/generator-jekyllized) [![Code Climate](https://codeclimate.com/github/sondr3/generator-jekyllized/badges/gpa.svg)](https://codeclimate.com/github/sondr3/generator-jekyllized)

-### Development is happening on the [beta][beta] branch!
+## Development is happening in the [beta][beta] version!

-Waiting for Jekyll 3.0 and Gulp 4.0 to land, take a look if you want to!
-It's also published on NPM under a 0.8-beta branch so you can start using it today, however be warned that Gulp 3.x and Gulp 4.0 does not play nice together right now!
+If you want to try the newest version of Jekyllized running on Gulp 4.0 and Jekyll 3.0 you should take a look at it on [Github][beta].
+Should you want to try it just follow the [installation instructions][installation] there and read the README on how to use it.
+I promise you it's going to be worth it.
+Just beware Gulp 4.0 is currently in beta.

 **Stylized and opinionated Jekyll development**